This post has been sponsored by Pfizer.

 - Getting vaccinated can help protect us from pneumococcal pneumonia.

-- Pneumococcal pneumonia can strike any time of year, so now is the time we should be discussing this with our doctors or pharmacists.
+- Pneumococcal pneumonia can strike any time of year, so now is the time we should be discussing this with our doctors.

 Then, what should we do?